Subtitle: Progressives Blow Up the Framers’ Constitution.

 The 17th Amendment:

-• Is a bold-faced assault on republicanism.
-The Constitution acts directly on the people and the states; to deny a component member of the greater republic a seat at the legislative table is tyranny.
+• Is a direct assault on republicanism.
+The Constitution acts on the people and the states; to deny a component member of the greater republic a seat at the legislative table is tyranny.
 Only the occasional scotus decision stands between the states and their complete subservience to a national government.

 • Emasculated a once-proud senate.
 Rather than defend and execute its Constitutional duties, the modern senate is an institution without a purpose beyond reelection of its members.
 Recall the Iran/Obama “deal.”
 The senate shamefully abrogated its duty to consent to treaties when globalist President Obama obligated the nation to subsidize the nuclear ambitions of an islamic terror-state.